 The main purpose of a logo is to graphically identify your business and promote instant public recognition.
-Or simply put, a logo is the face of a business.
+Or simply put a logo is the face of a business.
 Today, people have many avenues to get this essential element created.
 There are all kinds of websites that can get you proposals cheaply and instantly.
 But you get what you pay for.
 Fast and cheap isn’t always the best way to go, especially with the face of your company.
 Taking time to invest in the design process makes a huge difference.
 Because not only does it look more polished, but you care more about it because you are part of the thought that goes behind it.
-It becomes an integral part in proudly showcasing your identity to the world.
+It becomes an integral part of proudly showcasing your identity to the world.

 So, here are 5 reasons why an agency is the best option to develop your logo:

 1. Creativity.
 An agency is comprised of a variety of talented designers that are educated and passionate about what they do.
-They get to know your business, your audience, your competition.
+They get to know your business, your audience, and your competition.
 They get to know what you like.
 What you don’t like.
 And (most important of all) what you need.
 Designing a logo is about more than having it look ‘pretty’.
 It takes time.
 It takes research.
 It takes knowledge of color, shape, and typography.
 A creative team will challenge each other to create the best solution for you.
 They’ll step into the shoes of your customer and see it from several different perspectives until it’s right.
 Until it works.